TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-decoupled-rendering.md

 # Next Time

 Somehow over the last two weeks I've managed to break the core paged virtual scrolling functionality without me or my unit tests noticing.
-Next time I'd better figure out what the heck is going on.
+Next time we'll see if I manage to figure out what the heck is going on.